What is Gastroesophageal Reflux Disease?

 Complications such as deep vein thrombosis, internal bleeding or bleeding from the skin wounds and infection, may rarely occur, and can be treated as required.
 Damage to the internal organs, chest infection and bruising is a possibility.

 The following are potential short-term complications that may arise shortly after the operation.
+These include:

 - Dysphagia: meaning difficulty in swallowing.
 This can occur for a few days, weeks or months after surgery.
-It is believed that the swelling around the area in the stomach and oesophagus causes discomfort when swallowing food.
+It’s believed that the swelling around the area in the stomach and oesophagus causes discomfort when swallowing food.
 Time is required before the newly created valve will adapt to function normally.
 If swallowing is difficult due to tightness of the wrap, you may need further surgery to loosen the wrap, provided the gullet motility is normal.

 Sometimes, especially with large hiatus hernia, reflux symptoms may improve dramatically, but do not disappear completely and the patient may require occasional medication.